 “The Mercenary” is the only song on the album that I can’t quite get behind, which makes me sad, as this was one of the few songs from this album to make it onto live setlists.
 Perhaps the riff feels a bit like early classic MAIDEN – I’m talking Paul Di’Anno -era – but that doesn’t explain what prevents me from loving the song, as I liked the classic MAIDEN guitarwork.
 I believe it’s the style in which Dickinson sings the verses, combined with yet another overly simple chorus, lyrically, that holds this song back.
 “Show them no fear, show them no pain” is by far one of the best parts of this song and, though it’s my least favorite, it is still a decent track.
 Perhaps it is fortunate that it is one of the shorter songs on the album, around the 4-minute mark.

-I adored this song in my teenage years and while my affection towards this song has been inconsistent, I do still think it’s a cool track.
-That lurking riff borders on creepy and combined with the lyrics sets an interesting atmosphere.
-The song builds up beautifully, switching to a heavier sound in the bridge, before continuing to a much more interesting chorus than many of the previous songs.
+I adored “Dream of Mirrors” in my teenage years and while my affection towards this song has been inconsistent, I do still think it’s a cool track.
+That lurking riff borders on creepy and, combined with the lyrics, sets an interesting atmosphere.
+The song builds up beautifully, switching to a heavier sound in the bridge, before continuing to a refreshingly varied chorus.
 I also enjoy the sped-up part that kicks off just after the 5:45 mark, flipping the song from its eerie vibe back into the heavy metal that IRON MAIDEN is so well-loved for!
-There’s no shortage of soloing in this song, which is highly satisfying and even though the song is over 9 minutes, it doesn’t feel like a long song.
+There’s no shortage of soloing in this song, which is highly satisfying, and even though the song is over 9 minutes in length, it doesn’t feel like a long song.

-While it’s incredibly hard to pick, “The Nomad” is nevertheless probably my favorite song on the album.
+While it’s incredibly hard to say for sure, “The Nomad” is potentially my most-played song from this album.
 The riff is amazing and the entire song sets an unbelievable mood for the story it tells.
 Yes, not only does this song tell a story, but it creates a viscerally real character, secretive and mysterious.
 You can’t tell if this nomad is alive or dead, good or evil.
 It’s poetic and Dickinson shines as a narrator.
-Apart from that, this song is just a 9-minute orgasm of solos, riffs, and wicked lyrics.
-It’s hard for me to express how much I enjoy this song, but if you like mystical things, fantasy, or just good ol’ heavy metal, I find it hard to believe that you wouldn’t like this song.
+Apart from that, this song is just a 9-minute eargasm of solos, riffs, and wicked lyrics.
+It’s hard for me to express just how much I enjoy this song, but if you like mystical things, fantasy, or just good ol’ heavy metal, I find it hard to believe that you wouldn’t like this song.

 “Out of the Silent Planet” could have easily been the closer the album.
 It has a cool opening riff and Dickinson‘s echoing and layered vocals have a really final feel to them.
 Lyrically, this song is phenomenal.
 I confess that once upon a time, I thought that “Brave New World” was a concept album.
 If that had been the case, this was one of the few songs that actually made sense in such a context.
 I wonder what it was actually written about, if not the eponymous novel.
 The ferocity of the message in this song is biting and Dickinson is yet again at the top of his game.
 Though this song has another fairly simple chorus lyrically, I really enjoy the way the guitars take on the vocal line and they pair up so nicely.
 All of the guitarwork in this song is beautiful and the dynamics are perfect.
-The solo just keeps going and going and never gets dull – it sounds like whichever guitarist, if not all three, playing these parts enjoyed the song enough that they didn’t want it to end, and neither do I!
+The solo just keeps going and going and never gets dull.
+It sounds like whichever guitarist – if not all three – played those parts was enjoying the song enough that they didn’t want it to end, and neither do I!